blg21231/BountyHunter/README.md

 Students: earn FREE EDU tokens every month

-Students who r helpful (ie leave 2 or more winning responses per month) receive FREE EDU tokens at the end of the month (at a 2% APR) in addition to their bounty rewards
+Students who r helpful (ie leave 2 or more winning responses per month) receive FREE EDU tokens at the end of the month (at a 2% APR) in addition to their bounty rewards.

-Anyone can participate by creating their own response or by voting on others'
+Anyone can participate by creating their own response or by voting on others'.
 Sponsors get access to a network of .edu students to answer their questions and complete their tasks